 Asked by: David Stanton T.D.

-To ask the Tánaiste and Minister for Enterprise; Trade and Employment the status of Ireland’s economic activity with Canada; and if he will make a statement on the matter.
+To ask the Minister for Education the requirements necessary to allow the appointment of a home-school community liaison to a school; and if she will make a statement on the matter.